davidmartinez10/use-pouchdb-collection/README.md

 # use-pouchdb-collection

 No dependencies, simple React hook for PouchDB.
 Designed to be as simple and easy to use as `React.useState()`.
-I suggest that you take a look at the source code (it's just under 70 lines of mostly whitespace).
+I suggest that you take a look at the source code (it's just about 80 lines of mostly whitespace).

 # Usage